-(Mark One) ☑ QUARTERLY REPORT PURSUANT TO SECTION 13 OR 15 (d) OF THE SECURITIES EXCHANGE A For the quarterly period ended March 31, 2018 ACT OF 1934 TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE A For the transition period from to CT OF 1934 Commission File Number 333-198073 Second Sight Medical Products, 1 (Exact name of Registrant as specified in its charter) Inc. California (State or other jurisdiction of incorporation or organization) 02-0692322 (I.R.S.
-Employer Identification No.) 12744 San Fernando Road, Suite 400, Sylmar, CA 9134 (Address of principal executive offices, including zip code (818) 833-5000 (Registrant's telephone number, including area code) Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been Yes \boxtimes No \square Indicate by check mark whether the registrant has submitted electronically and posted on its corporate Website, and posted pursuant to Rule 405 of Regulation S-T (\S 229.405 of this chapter) during the preceding 12 months (or submit and post such files).
-Yes \boxtimes No \square Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, "accelerated filer," and "smaller reporting company" in Rule 12b-2 of the Exchange Act.
-(Clarge accelerated filer) Large accelerated filer ☐ Non-accelerated filer ☐ (Do not check if a smaller reporting company) Emerging growth company ☑ Accelerated filer ☐ Smaller reporting company ☑ Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
-Yes □ No ⊠ As of May 10, 2018, the issuer had 66,632,474 shares of common stock issued and outstanding.
+(Mark One) $\boxtimes$ QUARTERLY REPORT PURSUANT For the quarterly period ended June 30 E SECURITIES EXCHANGE ACT OF 1934 7 F OR TRANSITION REPORT PURSUANT For the transition period from E SECURITIES EXCHANGE ACT OF 1934 Number 333-198073 Second Sight Me dical Products, Inc. ant as specified in its charter) ( California (State or other jurisdiction of incorporation or organization (I. 02-0692322 R.S.
+Employer Identification No.) l, Suite 400, Sylmar, CA 91342 tive offices, including zip code) 833-5000 number, including area code) preced the Securities Exchange Act of 1934 during the t to such filing requirements for the past 90 days. submit Regulation S-T (§229.405 of this cha any, every Interactive Data File required to be for for such shorter period that the registrant was growth r, a smaller reporting company, or an emerging merging growth company" in Rule 12b-2 of the Non-ac accelerated filer ☐ Cocelerated filer ☐ (Do not check if a sing growth company ⊠ maller reporting company) Accelerated filer ☐ Smaller reporting company ☒ an emerging growth company, indicate al accounting standards provided pursuan n period for complying with any new or revised Inc dicate by check mark whether the registra nt is a shell company (as defined in F Rule 12b-2 of the Exchange Act).
+Yes s □ No ⊠ As s of August 3, 2018, the issuer had 67,074 1,542 shares of common stock issued and outstanding.